• Skip to primary navigation

 • How to Install an Air Admittance Valve or Durgo Valve into Bath and Basin Wastes and how they Work

-Plumbing - air admittance valves - In this DIY how-to project we show you how to install and air admittance valve or Durgo valve, where they should be installed and also what regulations apply when installing them
+Plumbing - air admittance valves - Learn how to install and air admittance valve or Durgo valve and where they should be installed to maintain trap seals

 • How to Fit a Sink